By Steve Sexton & Brian Cornelious, PhD, Agricen

 Corn Starter Trials - Redfield, South Dakota

-The Results?
-Adding Accomplish LM to the grower's standard program out-yielded the grower's standard alone by an average of 9.4 bushels per acre and provided an ROI of about 3.7:1.
+Overall, adding Accomplish LM to the grower's standard program out-yielded the grower's standard alone by an average of +9.4 bushels per acre, also providing ROI to the grower.

 Corn Starter Trials - Minnesota/South Dakota (Multi-Year)